 With an increasing overflow of threats and attacks on mobile apps, businesses are now more concerned than ever about making their apps safe and secure for their users.
 Even the apps which were deemed to be secure and impenetrable are now being crept into with severe vulnerabilities.
 And this is why there is a huge priority shift happening across the globe toward mobile application security.

 According to Gartner, the global market for information security is expected to cross a market cap of $170.4 billion.
 This already highlights the level of urgency that is being showcased towards strengthening the security of application infrastructure and also the depth of options for security assurance available in the market to choose from.

-The mobile app security solutions following some of the highly advanced mobile app security standards are generally the ones that are trusted the most by security experts.
+The mobile application security solutions following some of the highly advanced mobile app security standards are generally the ones that are trusted the most by security experts.
 In this blog, we will explore some of these leading security standards and find out what other key parameters you must consider while evaluating and selecting a mobile application security solution for your business.

-5 Mobile App Security Standards
+5 Mobile Application Security Standards

 When it comes to looking out for viable solutions which can quickly highlight code defects and vulnerabilities in your mobile apps, it is essential to keep a few important points in mind.
-The best selection strategy is to explore tools that are built based on leading industry guidelines and standards like OWASP, NIAP, CWE and CVSS.
+The best selection strategy is to explore tools that are built based on leading industry guidelines and standards like OWASP, NIAP, CWE, and CVSS.

 So let's explore these major mobile app security standards in detail and find out how they can play their role in the safety and security of your apps.

 1. OWASP Top 10 Mobile Threats